Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 ## netatmo-energy adapter for ioBroker
 Get and set data using Netatmo-Energy API.
 This adapter uses the fetch command to execute http requests to Netatmo Energy API.
 The official documentation of this API: https://dev.netatmo.com/apidocumentation/energy.

-It also creates a device called "energyAPP" including channels "API Requests" and "Trigger".
+It also creates a device called "energyAPP" including channels "APIRequests", "trigger".

 ### API Requests
 * homesdata_NAPlug      ... get the whole structure of your Netatmo energy environment (using NAPlug-Parameter)